 Saturday 15th June 12:00noon - 6:00pm

 At Oxford we’ll be centering our events at the Grandpont Recreation Ground and Pavilion, which are very close to the site of Oxford’s first railway station, just off the Abingdon Road near Folly Bridge.
-We hope to have special buses bringing visitors from the railway station to Grandpont.

 - Miniature train rides with COSME (who run the Cutteslowe Park Miniature railway)